 A fellow by the name of Gordon Moore observed that the same size chip will double in speed every 18 months.

-Like clockwork, this prediction had been true and is coined the term ‘Moore’s Law’.
+Like clockwork, this prediction had been true and coined the term ‘Moore’s Law’.

-We’ve reviewed some of the essential GIS hardware components – CPUs, dual monitors, RAM, HDD and GPUs.
+We’ve reviewed some of the essential GIS hardware components:

-All play a key role in how well your choice in GIS software will run.
+All play a key role in how well your choice of GIS software will run.

-Let us know where GIS users should spend their money for computer hardware below.
+Let us know where GIS users should spend their money on computer hardware below.